What is the most durable worktop for bathrooms?

 Alternative Options

-Of course, there are other natural stones available which you may want to consider for your bathroom countertop.
+Of course, there are other natural stones available that you may want to consider for your bathroom countertop.
 These materials have their advantages and benefits, too.

 Marble worktop

 This may be the most porous of natural stones, but if you are looking for an original and natural elegance, marble is ideal.
 Each slab is cut individually, so every countertop is uniquely veined.
-Although there are quartz ranges that are veined in a similar way, for some people there is no beating classic marble.
+Although there are quartz ranges that are veined similarly, for some people, there is no beating classic marble.

 Granite worktop